cf416/joint_model_no2_INLA_SPDE/README.md

 Misaligned Air Pollution Data in R-INLA* (Forlani C., Bhatt S., Cameletti M., Krainski E., Blangiardo M.), under review.

+The ArXiv preprint can be found at .

-We are trying to improve the predictions of NO**<sub>2</sub>
-concentration integrating data from two deterministic models called AQUM and PCM.
+We are trying to improve the predictions of NO2 concentration integrating data from two deterministic models called AQUM and PCM.
 The observations from the monitoring stations represent our response variable.

 We want to model these data jointly in order to take into account the uncertainty associated with the deterministic model outputs.

-The paper can be found at .

 ### Data